Autoharp Volume (with Autoharp Melody Chord Numbers) 2002 Revision

 Volume 2002 Revision is in 8.5" X 11" format printed on both sides of

-melody lines in standard musical notation, accompaniment chords, and words for
+include melody lines in standard musical notation, accompaniment chords, and

-most songs.
-Numbers for the melody chords for autoharps are also shown.
-All of
+words for most songs.
+Numbers for the melody chords for autoharps are also

 The 1999 Volume of the Autoharp Songbook had 119 pages of songs and the Christmas section had 47 pages of songs.
 There were a few additional pages of instructional information for autoharp players developed by Bill when he led a week long autoharp workshop at the John C. Campbell Folk School (and those have been liberally updated including some chord bar layout charts and explanations for the 2002 Revision).
 The 2002 Revision of the Autoharp Volume (with Melody Chord Numbers) contains all of the same songs as the 2002 Revision of the General Volume (with DAA Dulcimer Numbers).
 The difference is that the numbers beneath the lyrics (or beneath the music for instrumentals) represent autoharp melody chords in one and dulcimer fret numbers in the other.
 The 1999 Volume of the Autoharp Songbook had melody chord letters.
 All of the songs have been converted to melody chord numbers making using the book easier for those who need to play in keys other than the key of D in which most of the songs are written.
 All songs from the 1999 Volume are included, and updates will be available as more songs are added to the Dulci-More Songbook.